EthanJustice/moulin/README.md

 Slides are an individual `div` element in its own file.
 If there is a following slide, link to it by setting the `data-next` of the `div` to the name of the next slide (the file name, excluding the
 `.html`).
 It's important to note that slides **must** proceed in a linear fashion; that is, once one slide is linked from another, that slide **cannot** be linked again.

 Any `style` elements within a slide will be scoped to that slide, so that each rule will only work on items in that slide.
 If you want to customise global behaviour, set a [`global`](#keys) key value in the config file.
+Note that pseudo-classes still work, but may create conflict if added to more than one slide.

 Additionally, any `script` elements will be loaded as well; there's even a hook for them!
 Listen for the `script-loaded` `window` event to detect when they're loaded.
 To make sure it's the right script, add a filter parameter to your callback, like the example below.